ProteinsWebTeam/interpro-blog/_posts/2015-03-31-The-sweetest-thing.md

 III.
 Calories:
 Despite thaumatin containing 4 calories/gram (3.87 calories/gram for sucrose), the amount needed to be used in food or drink is extremely small, due to its high potency.

-IV.Other sweet proteins:
+IV.
+Other sweet proteins:
 Besides thaumatin, there are a few other sweet proteins such as monellin ([IPR015283](https://www.ebi.ac.uk/interpro/entry/IPR015283)), pentadin, mabinlin and brazzein [10,11].

 V. Further reading:
 How did stevia get mainstream? -By Tom Heyden [http://www.bbc.co.uk/news/magazine-22758059](http://www.bbc.co.uk/news/magazine-22758059)

 Are sweeteners really bad for us? -By Claudia Hammond